daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: See the Future
 * Tier 6: Machine Enhancement or Mind Surge

 **GM Intrusions:** Machines malfunction and shut down.
 Powerful machine intelligences can take control of lesser thinking machines.
-Some people don’t trust a person who isn’t fully organic.
+Some people don't trust a person who isn't fully organic.

 -----